LivePersonInc/knowledge-center-archive/pages/documents/Agent-Manager-Workspace/agent-tools-for-messaging/EnhancedWorkspace/quick-launch-menu.md

 ---

-LivePerson’s Quick launch menu provides users with a quick and easy way to launch applications from within the platform using the new waffle menu button that has been added to the UI.
+LivePerson’s Quick launch menu provides users with a quick and easy way to launch applications from within the platform using the waffle menu button.

 ![](img/Quick_launch_man_workspace1.png)